neo-project/neo-dev-portal/docs/n3/Advances/neofs/go-sdk.md

 With time there will be an easy to use 'get things done' API for Go, and a starter app for Javascript developers to build on top of.

 :::note
-Best place to get started is probably in the [overview](/neo-docs/introduction/overview) area, or if you want to get cracking, head over the [creating a wallet!](/neo-docs/tutorials/wallets)
+Best place to get started is probably in the `overview` area, or if you want to get cracking, head over the `creating a wallet`!
 :::